 Meet and greet transfer to Hotel check-in and if time allows, visit Entebbe Botanical Gardens

-Birds species common in the Entebbe Botanical includes:
+Birds species common in the Entebbe Botanical include:

 Birding Mabamba swamp in the morning

-Later drive to Mabira forest stay at Mabira Eco lodge
+Later drive to Mabira forest and stay at Mabira Eco lodge

 Spend the whole day birding in the Mabira forest